araf98/test_v2/README.md

 ### 1. `QuestionCard` Screen
 Displays a single question with dynamic input UI based on the type (e.g., dropdown, checkbox, text), handles:
 - Skipping questions via metadata
-- Moving to the next question via `referTo`
+- Moving to the next question via `referTo` , 'skipId'.
+Refer to from the Options or Records ReferTo.
 - Saving answers to the Room database

 ### 2. `SavedScreen`